6.12 What about scattering?

 Besides being absorbed or transmitted, radiation can be scattered.
 The scattering can be by particles of all sizes and by molecules.
-We can talk about the extinction of a particle that both absorbs and scatters.
+We can talk about the extinction of radiation by a particle that both absorbs and scatters.

 When we have absorption and scattering by particles or molecules, we simply replace the absorption cross section with the extinction cross section in Equations 6.9 to 6.13 (see section 6.10).

 Scattering is messy!!!!
 While absorption simply removes photons, or energy, from a beam of radiation, scattering can redirect the beam of radiation into other directions, where it can be absorbed or scattered some more.
 Furthermore, the intensity of the scattered radiation in different directions depends strongly on the radiation's wavelength and on the size, shape, and composition of the “particle,” where we can consider a molecule to be a particle.